sodascience/osmenrich/paper/paper.md

 # Statement of need

 Geographic data is valuable in research where the environment influences the process under investigation.
 For example, the `osmenrich` package is useful in the analysis of data retrieved from citizen science projects such as [plastic spotter](https://www.plasticspotter.nl/) or the [great backyard bird count](https://www.birdcount.org/).
 At the same time, within the R ecosystem multiple software solutions exist for extracting data from geographic information systems [@osmdata:2017, @googleway:2020, @mapbox:2020].
-However, to include these geographic data in further analysis (e.g. carrying out kriging in `gstat`, E. J. Pebesma, 2004), the data often need further processing and, crucially, _aggregation_.
+However, to include these geographic data in further analysis (e.g. carrying out kriging in `gstat`) [@gstat:2004] the data often need further processing and, crucially, _aggregation_.
 Within this problem space, the contributions of `osmenrich` are as follows:

 - Creating a user-friendly interface to OpenStreetMap, abstracting away the necessary API calls (see section _Main function_).
-- Defyining standardized ways to aggregate geographic information based on kernels (see section _Aggregation_).
+- Defining standardized ways to aggregate geographic information based on kernels (see section _Aggregation_).
 - Allowing distance measures based on routing, such as duration by foot or distance by car (see section _Routing_).

 Using our package, researchers can focus on investigating research questions, rather than spending time figuring out how to aggregate geographic data.
-The `osmenrich` package is especially suited for questions surrounding interactions between a process and its close physical environemnt, such as gathering data within a determined distance from observations to improve a prediction process or to **XXX**.
+The `osmenrich` package is especially suited for questions surrounding interactions between a process and its close physical environemnt, such as gathering data within a determined distance from observations to improve a prediction process.

 Before describing the main function and features of this package, we introduce the grammar used in this paper.
 We call objects with geocoded data that a researcher wants to enrich "_reference objects_", while objects the researcher is interested in retrieving "_feature objects_".
 If a dataset contains geocoded data, the `osmenrich` package can extract information about real-world objects (_feature points_) around each of the _reference points_ contained in the dataset, compute the distance/duration between them and enrich the initial dataset with this information.
 The result is a `tidy sf` dataset.